chayanroyc/chayanroyc.github.io/content/publication/roychoudhury-rethinking-connection-aerosols-2023/index.md

 ---
-title: Rethinking the Connection between Aerosols, Meteorology, and Snowmelt Patterns in High Mountain Asia
+title: Unraveling the Complexities of Aerosol-Meteorology Interactions on Snowmelt in High Mountain Asia
 authors:
 - Chayan Roychoudhury
 - Cenlin He